ices-eg/wg_WGEEL/Misc/data_call_2026/GB.md

 ## Annex 7
 - weird updated value with no eel_id and seem to update a record where there was an NP with a comment.
 Ask data provider.
+- following data provider reply, add eel_typ_id to updated_data where missing
+- 10 new values inserted in the database
+- 2 values updated in the db

 ## Annex 8